 $24,000 per annum

-The amount subject to the public utility tax is the full value of cash, credit card charge slips, taxi scrip and account vouchers received for providing the taxicab service.
+The amount subject to the PUT is the full value of cash, credit card charge slips, taxi scrip and account vouchers received for providing the taxicab service.
 (There are no deductions allowed for dispatching and cashiering services.)

 Urban Transportation: Operation of any motor vehicle by which persons or property are moved for hire within five miles of the city limits or entirely within the city limits.